Prisoner who escaped custody and got a firearm surrenders to authorities in Tennessee – KION546

 A Tennessee prisoner escaped from a work detail, eluded his captors, obtained a gun and barricaded himself in a Knoxville home this weekend before ultimately surrendering to authorities, officials said.

-Jason Copley, 44, escaped from custody of the Morgan County Correctional Facility when he walked away from a work detail, the Department of Corrections said.
+Jason Copley, a 44-year-old minimum-trustee prisoner, escaped from custody of the Morgan County Correctional Facility when he walked away from a work detail near the facility Saturday night, the Tennessee Department of Corrections (TDOC) said.

 Copley was eventually located in a home on Woodrow Drive in Knoxville, police said.
-As law enforcement personnel tried to make contact with people in the home, Department of Correction officers reported hearing shots fired inside.
+As law enforcement personnel tried to make contact with people in the home, TDOC officers reported hearing shots fired inside.
 Knoxville Police said on Twitter the man was “known to be armed.”

 At about 3 a.m.
 Sunday, Knoxville Police crisis negotiators were called to the scene to speak with Copley.
 After about three hours of negotiations, Copley agreed to peacefully surrender, exited the home, and was taken into custody at about 6:45 a.m., police said.
 There were no injuries reported.